JDeepD/uuid/README.md

    cease to exist.
 UUIDs are 128 bits long and they donot require a central registration process to uphold their uniqueness globally.
 Because of this quality, they are widely used everywhere.

-2. UUIDs are of 128 bits(8 Octets).
+2. UUIDs are of 128 bits(16 octets).
 There is no padding between octets.
 To minimize confusion between octets, fields are often chosen to be multiples of 8.
 Two or more non-related fields can be multiplexed(combined) to form a new field if the newly formed field is a multiple of 8.